How to use the Makerspace

 Step 1: Get your badge

 To use the Makerspace, library patrons must display their Makerspace badge.
-To get your badge, come to the Makerspace during any of these times, read, agree to, and sign the Makerspace Badging Agreement and the Makerspace Release, and show you have an Estes Valley Library card in good standing.
+To get your badge, come to the Makerspace during guided hours, read, agree to, and sign the Makerspace Badging Agreement and the Makerspace Release, and show you have an Estes Valley Library card in good standing .
 A staff member or Makerspace guide will give you a quick orientation and give you your badge.

 Step 2: Use the space!